xrettle/WFGY/Avatar/research/README.md

 3. that all deeper math is already universally closed
 4. that the public research layer is already exhaustive
 5. that research pages replace the packed master body
-6. that research pages replace docs or eval
+6. that research pages replace Docs or Eval
 7. that current release-baseline strength equals final universal completion

 This hub is an honest entry point.